 In addition, the committee may confer with academic or accessibility services professionals from other institutions, review research, and take other steps necessary to make an informed decision.

 The committee’s determination will be made based on a majority vote using a “preponderance of the evidence” evidentiary standard.
-The determination and rationale will be submitted to the Provost and the Title IX Coordinator who will inform the faculty member and the student.
+The determination and rationale will be submitted to the Provost and the Chief Equity Officer who will inform the faculty member and the student.
 The committee’s determination is final.